wapiflapi/gqles/README.md

 - eventsourcing doesn't use asyncio
 - eventsourcing doesn't use pedantic and lacks typing / ide support

+- FIXME: @retry should really be async since it sleeps, easy fix?

 ## Considerations for the future